Keeanu Benton, DT, Wisconsin | NFL Draft Scouting Report

 Benton’s Areas for Improvement

-While Benton has solid explosiveness as an athlete, he visibly lacks elite burst on tape and doesn’t often stress blockers immediately on pass-rushing reps.
-Even more lacking, however, is his agility.
+While Benton has solid explosiveness as an athlete, he visibly lacks consistently elite burst on tape and doesn’t often stress blockers immediately on pass-rushing reps.
+Additionally, while Benton’s best testing came during agility drills, he doesn’t always play to his agility metrics in close quarters.

-Benton doesn’t provide much value stunting outside, and at times, appears tight and heavy-footed while moving in space.
+At times, Benton appears tight and heavy-footed while moving in space, and he doesn’t appear natural stunting outside.
 Benton often needs a moment to gather himself on direction changes and doesn’t channel acceleration well through transitions.
 Meanwhile, in space, he’s a fairly lumbering mover at his size, and he doesn’t have great range in pursuit.

 While Benton has awe-inspiring strength, he isn’t impenetrable against double-teams, and he can be displaced by combo blocks.
-This is often more a function of improper leverage, however.
+This can be a function of improper leverage, but along with his high-cut build, Benton also lacks the mass to consistently encumber multiple defenders as a nose tackle.
+He’s more of a one-gap penetrator than a space eater.

-While Benton has shown to properly align himself and acquire leverage, he sometimes struggles to maintain his alignment through reps.
+While Benton has the capacity to properly align himself and acquire leverage, he sometimes struggles to maintain his alignment through reps.
 His upper body can be too malleable at contact, sometimes negating his lower body.

 Going further, Benton sometimes diverts upright quickly off the snap as a pass rusher.
 And occasionally, he struggles to lower his pads and activate his base on the move.
 Similarly, Benton can drift into a lopsided position fairly easily when stunting or working laterally, and he isn’t quick to recover leverage.